thehui87/Learning-Godot/class_colorpicker.md

   *  **`color_changed`**  **(** [Color](class_color) color  **)**

 ###  Description
-This is a simple color picker [[control|Control]].
+This is a simple color picker [Control](class_control).
 It's useful for selecting a color from an RGB/RGBA colorspace.

 ###  Member Function Description